 AWS IAM Explained: Roles, Policies, and Least Privilege in Practice

-Before IAM existed, cloud access was a blunt instrument.
-You either handed someone the root account password or you locked them out completely.
-IAM solved that by introducing fine-grained, programmable permissions — you can say 'this Lambda function may read from exactly one S3 bucket and nothing else.'
+IAM introduced fine-grained, programmable permissions to replace the blunt root-account-or-nothing model.
+You can now specify that 'this Lambda function may read from exactly one S3 bucket and nothing else.'
 That specificity is the difference between a contained incident and a company-ending breach.
+The controls exist.
+The question is whether your team uses them.

 Users, Groups, and Roles — Picking the Right Identity Tool

-An IAM Group is just a folder for Users.
-Instead of attaching the same policy to ten developers individually, you attach it once to a 'BackendEngineers' group.
-It's pure convenience — groups have no credentials of their own and can't assume roles.
+IAM Group is a management container for Users.
+Instead of attaching policies to ten developers individually, you attach them once to a BackendEngineers group.
+Groups have no credentials of their own and cannot be assumed by services — they are purely an administrative convenience, not a security boundary.

 IAM Policies Deep-Dive — Trust Policies vs Permission Policies

-IAM policies are JSON documents that define permissions.
-But there are actually two completely different types of policies in play, and confusing them is one of the most common IAM headaches.
+IAM policies are JSON documents that define permissions, but there are two completely different types of policies in play on every Role, and confusing them is the source of most AccessDenied errors and most of the time spent debugging them.

-A Permission Policy answers: 'What actions can this identity perform?'
-It lives on a User, Group, or Role and lists the allowed (or denied) API calls.
+The Permission Policy answers the question: what actions can this identity perform?
+It is attached to a User or Role and defines the allowed or denied API calls, the resources those calls can target, and the conditions under which the permission applies.
 This is what most people think of when they hear 'IAM policy.'

 {